- Hike a variety of nature trails from El Chalten

 - Canoe and observe wildlife in Ushuaia, at the "End of the World"

-This tour offers a fantastic overview of all of Patagonia's top natural sites, spanning two countries and over two weeks.
+This tour offers a fantastic overview of all of Patagonia's top natural sites, spanning two countries.
 You will be able to discover the region's iconic glaciers and mountain trails without the constraints of large groups, all while following a flexible and self-paced plan.
 Highlights of the itinerary include Perito Moreno Glacier, El Chalten village, Torres del Paine National Park, and Ushuaia.

 All bus connections, accommodations, and important hiking information are included as part of the tour.
 Since you will be crossing the Argentina-Chile border, you will need to have your passport on hand.
 Most travel will be done via public bus, although some routes will be covered by private service and ferries along with an optional flight.
 Although locations such as El Chalten offer a variety of trails for different experience levels, other treks such as Torre Base and French Valley are more challenging, so this tour is best recommended for those who are physically fit and have previous hiking experience.